Gay and trans panic defense: New Zealand

-In 2003, a gay interior designer and former television host, David McNee, was killed by a part-time sex worker, Phillip Layton Edwards.
+In 2003, gay interior designer and former television host David McNee was killed by part-time sex worker Phillip Layton Edwards.
 Edwards said at his trial that he told McNee he was not gay, but would masturbate in front of him on a "no-touch" basis for money.
 The defense successfully argued that Edwards, who had 56 previous convictions and had been on parole for 11 days, was provoked into beating McNee after he violated their "no touching" agreement.
 Edwards was jailed for nine years for manslaughter.

 In July 2009, Ferdinand Ambach, 32, a Hungarian tourist, was convicted of killing Ronald Brown, 69, by hitting him with a banjo and shoving the instrument's neck down Brown's throat.
 Ambach was initially charged with murder, but the charge was downgraded to manslaughter after Ambach's lawyer successfully invoked the gay panic defense.

-On November 26, 2009, the New Zealand Parliament voted to abolish Section 169 of the Crimes Act 1961, removing the provocation defense from New Zealand law, although it was argued by some that this change was more a result of the failed provocation defense in the Sophie Elliott murder trial by her ex-boyfriend.
+On November 26, 2009, the New Zealand Parliament voted to abolish Section 169 of the Crimes Act 1961, removing the provocation defense from New Zealand law, although some argued this change was more a result of the failed provocation defense in the Sophie Elliott murder trial by her ex-boyfriend.